 I love my work and might be one of the few people that get excited to hear other people’s problems.
 Our mental health is our wealth, and I’m determined to achieve that in multiple capacities.

-I certainly get that life can be hard.
+I certainly get that life can be tricky.
 It’s challenging, exhausting, and overwhelming, and you know that best because you’ve been striving to be happy every day, all the while secretly miserable or overwhelmed.
-I know you want to do well, but can’t turn down the negative noise in your head, or tolerate the panic rising in your chest, or the sadness trailing you.
-Balancing quarrantine, school, friends, even laundry and your feelings seem impossible right now, and it’s probably even harder to explain.
-If you want your life to look like what you know you are capable of, you are not alone, I am here to help and so are the members of the team at Kensho Psychotherapy Services.
+I know you want to do well but can’t turn down the negative noise in your head or tolerate the panic rising in your chest or the sadness trailing you.
+Balancing quarantine, school, friends, even laundry, and your feelings seem impossible right now, and it’s probably even harder to explain.
+If you want your life to look like what you know you are capable of, you are not alone.
+I am here to help, and so are the members of the team at Kensho Psychotherapy Services.

 Therapy is challenging, the growth is rewarding, and it doesn’t mean you are “(insert label here).”
 Together we will collaborate, set goals, try solutions, and gain skills to navigate life and change the narrative of Mental Health.

 How can we make this happen?
 Call: 347-868-7813 or email and let’s talk.
 There is nothing more powerful than a changed mind.